altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 ~Dana found she could control one at a time, with a focus~ 'D_D::I will walk them into town...'
-*Lenny took out his phone and started the call to Flanagan* ~To let them know The Way Out was stuck in Romania~ ~Jochek would be a while, Ada had particular tastes, Dana it seemed would be less picky~ }
+*Lenny took out his phone and started the call to Flanagan* ~To let them know The Way Out was stuck in Romania.
+Jochek would be a while, Ada had particular tastes, Dana it seemed would be less picky~ }

 # [To stab at thee](to-stab-at-thee.md)